 - We go to the Google Analytics account at the property for which we want to enable search tracking (“Site search Tracking“) And we click on the adminstrive.
 “Admin".

 2. In the page that opens we go to "Account”→“Property”→“View"And"View Settings“.
 Please note if we have multiple accounts, properties and views in our Google Analytics account.
 We choose the views for the site we are interested in following the keywords searched on the site.

 3. In "View Settings”We go to the bottom of the page and activate the option"Site search Tracking" from under "Site Search Settings".

 At the query parameter we put “s"And check the option"Strip query parameters out of URL".

 4. Click "Save”After you have made these settings.

-The query parameter for WordPress is usually "s".
-It appears in the URL when a search is made on the site.
+Query parameter for WordPress it is usually "s".
+It appears in the URL when a site search is performed.
 It is found between "?" and “=”.

 If you use another CMS or online store platform, perform a site search and check the URL which is the query parameter you will need to complete in Google Analytics.

 Tick "Strip query parameters out of URL”Google Analytics reports will not be made on each page, but all keywords will be grouped all in one report.

 How do we see in Google Analytics the keywords searched on the blog or online store?